sree7k7/AWS-Azure-bgp-connection/README.md

 ## Purpose

-To connect multi (aws) tunnels/sites for redundancy with active-active bgp-enabled azure vpn gateway.
+To connect multi (aws) tunnels/sites for reliable with active-active bgp-enabled azure vpn gateway.
 And to avoid active-passive connection with one custom BGP ip on azure vpn gateway.

 ## Execute scripts